onerkebab/telerover/README.md

 ### Software Stack

-* **Wireless Connection (Tailscale):** A Tailscale mesh VPN connects the rover and the remote client into a single private network.
+* **Wireless Connection (Tailscale):** A Tailscale mesh VPN connects the rover and the remote controller into a single private network.
 This lets the two devices reach each other directly from any network without port forwarding or public IPs, and simplifies WebRTC.
 * **Server/Signaling (Node.js):** An Express & Socket.io server handles WebRTC signaling (SDP offers/answers and ICE candidates) and relays JSON control commands.
 * **Hardware Control (Python):**
     * `motor.py`: Listens to `stdin` for JSON commands to send PWM signals to the MC33926 motor drivers.
       * Includes a software watchdog to kill motors if the connection drops.
     * `runServo.py`: Manages the pan-tilt I2C servos for camera articulation.
 * **Web Client (HTML/JS):** A browser-based interface running locally on the Pi (for the LCD) and remotely for the controller, utilizing the WebRTC API for media.
-* **Mobile Client (Kotlin/Jetpack Compose): A native Android application that embeds the WebRTC controller page in a WebView for the live video feed and two-way audio, while using a native Kotlin Socket.io client for the motor and pan/tilt commands.
+* **Mobile Client (Kotlin/Jetpack Compose):** A native Android application that embeds the WebRTC controller page in a WebView for the live video feed and two-way audio, while using a native Kotlin Socket.io client for the motor and pan/tilt commands.

 <p align="center">
   <img src="assets/app_ui.jpg" alt="Telerover" width="90%">